UNIVERSE-HPC/course-material/CONTRIBUTING.md

     - [section.id.md]
 ```

-The top level directories are *themes*, each containing a number of *courses* (you can think of each course as being 1/2 or a days worth of material).
-Each course is further subdivided into *sections*, which are markdown files (with extension `.md`) with the section content.
+The top level directories are *themes*, each containing a number of *courses*
+(you can think of each course as being 1/2 or 1 day worth of material).
+Each
+course is further subdivided into *sections*, which are markdown files (with
+extension `.md`) with the section content.

 # Metadata